SyncfusionExamples/Blazor-DataGrid-CustomAdaptor-CRUD-SortFilter/README.md

 # Blazor DataGrid - CustomAdaptor with CRUD Operations

-This example shows that how to bind local data and perform CRUD operations using CustomAdaptor.
+This example shows that how to bind local data and perform CRUD operations at server by using CustomAdaptor.

 The DataGrid is bound with data using CustomAdaptor.
 For CustomAdaptor we have extended methods like (Read, Insert, Update and Remove) from DataAdaptor to perform CRUD operations along with Data operations like sorting and filtering, paging etc.